ResearchObject/ro-crate/docs/1.2-DRAFT/crate-focus.md

 ### mainEntity is a _Data Entity_

-In the [Workflow RO_Crate profile](https://www.researchobject.org/ro-crate/profiles.html#workflow-ro-crate-profile) - where the `mainEntity` has a compund type `File,SoftwareSourceCode,ComputationalWorkflow`. the use of `mainEntity` singles-out the workflow file from supporting files.
+In the [Workflow RO-Crate profile](https://www.researchobject.org/ro-crate/profiles.html#workflow-ro-crate-profile), where the `mainEntity` has a compound type `["File", "SoftwareSourceCode", "ComputationalWorkflow"]`, the use of `mainEntity` singles-out the workflow file from supporting files.

 ```
 {